 The LEAD 342M

-with pouch and brush - $
+with pouch - $78.00

 If you're one of those power players who likes to put a little more air through his mouthpiece, we're offering the Lead-342M

 (for modified).
 The Lead-342M is identical to the Lead-342 except it has a shorter (0.100 in) cylindrical section below the throat and a smidgen larger backbore.
 This mouthpiece will go up to double C without breaking up and can deliver (depending on the player) just a hair more power over the complete acoustic range.
 But, it takes a little more air and is a little less resistant.
+Testers were split on this, so we decided to offer both.
 If you're into super paint-peeling power, and need a tiny bit less resistance, the M has it.
-Testers were split on this, so we decided to offer both.

 The LEAD 342

-with pouch and brush - $73.00
+with pouch - $78.00

 The ultimate embodiment of the concept, having laser-like cutting power and a bright, full, brutal sound.
 Designed for demanding high register performance, with semi-flat upper rim, medium cup depth, 25 throat (.150") and dual, modified straight backbore for a good low register and a bigger altissimo sound.
 Effective in any playing situation, but most appropriately applied as a lead trumpet mouthpiece.